mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 Many-to-many relationship:
 - **Document model**: Suitable for applications with mostly one-to-many relationships or tree-structured data.
 - **Relational model**: Handles simple cases of many-to-many relationships.
-- **Graph model**: More natural for modeling complex relationships and interconnected data.
+- **Graph model**: More natural for modelling complex relationships and interconnected data.

 A graph data model consists of vertices (nodes/entities) and edges (relationships/arcs).
 Graphs are good for evolvability: as you add features to your application, a graph can easily be extended.
 Various types of data can be represented as a graph, including: